Hello, my name is Caroline Ellison and I am a counsellor in Fleet, Hampshire which is on the borders of Hampshire and Surrey.

-If you have come this far and want to get in touch to talk about what you want with counselling please call or send me an email to set up an initial session.
-Your initial session is your first counselling session where we meet either online through Zoom or face-to-face and you will talk about what you want from counselling.
-If you are happy to continue we will arrange how often you want to come to counselling, for example, weekly or fortnightly and book your second session.
+If you have come this far and want to get in touch to talk about what you want with counselling please call or send me an email to set up your FREE initial session.
+Your initial session will be your first counselling session either online through Zoom or face-to-face.

 Training, qualifications & experience

-Since July 2018 I have been a volunteer counsellor at The Fountain Centre, a charity supporting patients and carers affected by cancer.
-Anxiety, stress, overwhelm, grief, loss and bereavement are just some of the areas I work with Fountain Centre clients.
+For the last couple of years I have been volunteering at the Fountain Centre, an independent charity supporting patients and carers affected by cancer based within St Luke’s Cancer Centre at the Royal Surrey Hospital in Guildford, Surrey.
+Anxiety, depression and bereavement are just some of the areas I work with Fountain Centre clients.
 Working with Carers and Patients with life limiting illness has been and continues to be some of the most rewarding work I have ever done.
 It is an honour and a privilege to do this work.

 My personal experience is my Mum.
-My Mum has lived with Dementia since 2012 and I have watched her slowly disappear into a world of her own as the illness has stripped her cognitive function away piece-by-piece.
-All the time my Dad has looked after her tirelessly and I have watched first hand what truly being in love means.
-This is one of the things that has inspired me as a counsellor.
+Mum has lived with Dementia since 2012 and I have watched her slowly disappear into a world of her own as the illness has stripped her cognitive function away piece-by-piece.
+All the time my Dad has been her carer and looked after her tirelessly and I have watched first hand what truly being in love means.
+This is one of the things that has inspired me as a counsellor to offer Alzheimer’s and Dementia Counselling.
 I want to support those who support others whether it be the ones they love or through the love of their job.
 It is hard to find a place to be safe, honest and true with your feelings as a carer.
 My goal is to offer you this space as your counsellor.

 - Diploma in Therapeutic Counselling awarded by the Counselling and Psychotherapy Central Awarding Body (https://www.cpcab.co.uk/).